helium/HIP/0024-transfer-percentage-of-hotspot.md

 [summary]: #summary

 This proposal introduces a new transaction, transfer_gateway_v2, which would allow a hotspot owner to transfer a percentage share (1% -> 100%) of a hotspot's earnings to another owner.
-This transaction would not be reversible by the original owner.
-Once a percentage share is transferred, the only way to reverse it would be for the new owner to voluntarily transfer it back.
+This transfer would be considered 'lasting' as once a percentage share is transferred, the only way to reverse it would be for the new owner to voluntarily transfer it back to the original owner.
 Percentage share would be directly determinant in the payout of HNT rewards (50% ownership -> 50% of HNT, 10% ownership -> 10% of HNT, etc.).

 This transaction is solely about rewards splitting on-chain and how people figure out hotspot ownership is an off-chain responsibility.
 Percentage share would be 'non-voting' as the ability to assert